 Breaking Down Intermittent Fasting

 Chances are you’re here because you’ve noticed the hype around intermittent fasting.
 Well you’ve come to the right place.
-Not only will we give you all the facts, we will share any tips or tricks our founder Simon has learnt as this is his chosen eating method alongside the macro diet.
-He isn’t the minority either, Intermittent fasting has turned into one of the leading health and fitness trends across the globe!
+Not only will we give you all the facts, we will share any tips or tricks we have learnt as this is our chosen eating method alongside the macro diet. we aren’t the minority either, Intermittent fasting has turned into one of the leading health and fitness trends across the globe!

 Intermittent fasting allows you to enjoy the foods you love, attend and enjoy those family meals, indulge on those nights out and not restrict yourself to calorie counting.
 What’s the catch?
 Quite simply you need to time restrict you’re eating, then fast in cycles.
 The reason so many people are seeing results and sticking to this eating method, is because its sustainable.
 The fact you’re not having to cut out carbs, deny yourself of sugars, order from the “under 500 kcals” section of the menu when your socialising, means you’re not missing out.
 Of course, healthy eating is encouraged for the best results, but calorie counting is not necessary and enjoying a treat doesn’t mean you’ve derailed and in turn demotivate you!